symfony/symfony-docs/tui/widgets/basics.rst

         // ...
     });

-Per-widget listeners are automatically scoped to the target widget and cleaned up when the widget is detached from the tree.
-See :doc:`/tui/topics/events` for global listeners and the full event system.
+Per-widget listeners are automatically scoped to the target widget and live as long as the widget does, even out of the tree.
+See :doc:`/tui/topics/events` for global listeners, releasing listeners and the full event system.

 Vertical Expansion
 ------------------